 Typically insurance covers:

 - Damage to property

 - Attorney and Legal Fees

 - Pain and Suffering

 Hopefully, if you didn’t understand the severity of even one auto-accident, you now know just how bad things can get and how quickly.
 Even if you are prepared with tire chains and four-wheel drive, sometimes it is just out of your control.
 The only thing you may be able to control is your financial risk.

-Bottom line insurance is your best friend in the winter.
+Ultimately though, we think that bottom line insurance is your best friend in the winter.